-Meetings will be called by the Chair once or twice a year, usually in conjunction with the CIS AdCom meetings and the annual International Conference on Development and Learning, or as requested by the CDSTC members.
-Sufficient advance notice of the meetings will be given to the members, as well as to other interested parties.
+Meetings will be called by the Chair one or two times a year, usually before the CIS AdCom meetings and in conjunction with the annual International Conference on Development and Learning, or as requested by the CDSTC members.
+Sufficient advance notice of the meetings will be given to the members, as well as all other interested parties.
 The Chair shall prepare an agenda before the meeting, and shall prepare minutes for distribution after the meeting.

-This Charter becomes official after at least 2/3 core members present at The Committee Meeting approves it.
+This Charter becomes official after at least 2/3 members present at The Committee Meeting approve it.
 Subsequent changes and amendments also require 2/3 majority vote.